 Verify that the main safety circuit SAF input LED is lit.
-This LED is located on the IO-7 or PIO9 board.
+This LED is located on the right side of the IO-7 board or PIO9.
 The IO7 board is located below the P8 microprocessor board for standard controllers.
 If the SAF LED is not on when the car is on inspection, trace the safety circuit, referring to job prints Page 3 area 3, to locate the problem.

-NOTE: When no faults exist, the drive will normally pick the DSAF relay.
+NOTE: When no faults exist, the drive will normally pick the DSAF relay, and the PVF system will pick the SSAF relay.